I woke up to a surprise in my inbox today.

 Bradford is talking about Germany where daytime wholesale electricity prices are hitting lows that you'd normally expect in the middle of the night.
 Interestingly, this new phenomena has resulted in pumped hydro plants running two cycles per day - one in the middle of the day and another in the middle of the night.

-“a more fair system that uses a correct locational marginal price for what it costs and the capacity charges, and using time-of-use rates for when the stuff is generated”.
-He then suggest that if we moved over to LMP, utilities would
+After correctly pointing out that solar power reduces wholesale electricity prices Bradford changes gears and suggests we should move to “a more fair system that uses a correct locational marginal price for what it costs and the capacity charges, and using time-of-use rates for when the stuff is generated”.
+He then suggest that if we moved over to LMP, utilities would "end up paying more than they are currently paying under net metering.”
+His general point is that utilities should be happy where they are - let's not change a thing.

 You need to replay Bradford's logic a few times in slow motion to see where the fouls takes place.
 If solar is pushing daytime wholesale prices down that's going to push down time-of-use rates as well.
 This is going to hurt rather than help solar's competitive position.
 Additionally, if Bradford really thinks utilities are getting a good deal with net metering he shouldn't be defending net metering - he should be arguing for a transition to locational marginal prices.
 A friend of mine once called Bradford - and I'm paraphrasing here - a dumbass.
 I can see it.